 - 7.12 Community space for allotments is provided about a mile outside the town.

-Although Hatherleigh allotments is on private land an agreement sees this

-Town Council project secure for at least 99 years.
+Although Hatherleigh allotments is on private land an agreement sees this Town Council project secure for at least 99 years.
 At present, 13 plots are provided with the potential for more being offered.
-The area is in a good sunny position and is producing a bounty of crops. - 7.13 The only disadvantage appears to be its location as there is no pedestrian footpath along what is a busy road.
+The area is in a good sunny position and is producing a bounty of crops.
+So far there have always been people waiting and ready to take on a plot when a holder has decided to stop using one. - 7.13 The only disadvantage appears to be its location as there is no pedestrian footpath along what is a busy road.
 However, a large car park is provided.
 Considering that allotments provide invaluable benefit to people by providing an opportunity to exercise and grow quality fresh food, the acquisition of further allotment sites should be encouraged.
+Any new site would be run by the Hatherleigh Allotment Association under the umbrella of the Town Council.

-Additional allotment spaces should be encouraged to increase opportunities for all residents, ideally on sites within close vicinity to town.
+Additional allotment spaces should be investigated to increase opportunities for all residents, ideally on sites within close vicinity to the town.